-The Certificate Holder shall develop a Construction Traffic Control Plan, in consultation with EFSEC and WSDOT.
+The Certificate Holder shall develop a Construction Traffic Control Plan, in consultation with EFSEC, the Benton County Public Works Department, and WSDOT.

 1. The Traffic Control Plan must address traffic management during improvement of highway access.

 2. The plan must contain measures to facilitate safe movement of vehicles in the vicinity of the construction zone and be in accordance with 23 CFR Part 655, Subpart F.